philwade/resume/resume.md

 - Did development on a few internal publishing tools built in Javascript

 ### Sparknotes, Web Developer (June 2007-June 2012)
-- Rebuilt a primarily Perl site using the Symfony PHP framework and backed by an XML database and wordpress
+- Rebuilt a primarily Perl site using the Symfony PHP framework, backed by an XML database and wordpress
 - Wrote tooling to automate deployments and minimize human error

 ## Education